Intermodal Container Guide: Types, Uses, and Specifications

 Table of Contents

-This post was last updated on October 2nd, 2023
+This post was last updated on December 17th, 2024

 The intermodal container has been a fixture in the shipping industry for decades.
-Being one of the pillars of the success of intermodal shipping seen as the best way to transport goods over long distances, intermodal cargo containers are now being used more than ever!
+Being one of the pillars of the success of intermodal shipping seen as the best way to transport goods over long distances, intermodal freight containers are now being used more than ever!

 Even though there are many different types of intermodal containers, they all serve one purpose: to make transporting goods easier and more cost-effective.